carloscastellanos/teaching/531/syllabi/IGME531_Fall2023.md

 ##

-## **Academic Dishonesty**
+## **Academic Integrity**

-The RIT policy on academic dishonesty is available at: [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html).
+The RIT policy on academic integrity is available at: [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html).
 I have a responsibility to the university to ensure that academic dishonesty does not happen by anyone in my courses and I take this responsibility very seriously.
 I also think upholding academic integrity is simply the right thing to do.

 In this course, if you violate the academic dishonesty policy, you will receive an "F" grade for the course, I will file a letter with the department detailing the incident for your records folder, and you will be immediately removed from the class.
 (If this is a second occurrence during your career at RIT, the penalties are harsher.)

 I really hate to see anyone fail a course this way, so if you have any questions about your work and these policies, the easiest thing to do is to double-check with me before submitting your work.
 That way, I can let you know if there's any issues and we can ensure your work is safe to submit.

+For your open-ended, public-facing projects, which will be presented and hosted online on myCourses, GitHub or OpenProcessing.org, there are no “correct answers”.
+Your curiosity, creativity, ingenuity and originality are what's important.

 # **Final Note**